stanford-rc/farmshare-docs/docs/software.md

 ta5@iron-06:/scratch/users/ta5/lxc$
 ~~~

-Once the image in downloaded, you can run the python container using:
+Once the image is downloaded, you can run the container using:

 ~~~
 ta5@iron-06:/scratch/users/ta5/lxc$ apptainer run python_3.13.1-alpine3.21.sif